apache/pulsar-site/docs/administration-isolation-bookie.md

 #### Qualified rack size of bookies

-When the available rack size of bookies can meet the requirements configured on a topic, the rack-aware placement policy can work well and you don’t need any extra configurations.
+When the available rack size of bookies can meet the requirements configured on a topic, the rack-aware placement policy can work well and you don't need any extra configurations.

 For example, the BookKeeper cluster has 4 racks and 13 bookie instances as shown in the following diagram.
 When a topic is configured with `EnsembleSize=3, WriteQuorum=3, AckQuorum=2`, the BookKeeper client chooses one bookie instance from three different racks to write data to, such as Bookie2, Bookie8, and Bookie12.